enriiquee/UniProtAccessionMapper/README.md

     INFO - Done.
 Exiting program.
 ```

-After this, a `excel` file would be created in the same directory where the script is located, with the name: `AccesionUniprot.xlsx`
+After this, a `excel` file will be created in the same directory where the script is located, with the name: `AccesionUniprot.xlsx`

-If you have any error, try to check this line of the code:
+If you have any error with URL, try to check this line of the code:
 `fp = urllib.request.urlopen("https://www.uniprot.org/uniprot/?query=" + i + "&sort=score")`

 In order to fix this, performs a manual search in UniProt and replaces the url of this line of code with the new one, taking into account that `i` is the number of the accession.